What is Faced Plywood?

 Moisture Resistance

-If the plywood will be exposed to moisture or outdoor conditions, film faced plywood is the best choice due to its water-resistant surface.
+If the panels will face moisture or outdoor exposure, choose film faced plywood.
+Its water-resistant surface helps the sheet stay stable and keeps the concrete face clean.
+As a result, the formwork strips more easily and supports more reuses.
 Shuttering plywood, though durable, may not provide the same level of protection unless treated with additional coatings.
 For areas with high humidity or exposure to rain, marine plywood can also be a good alternative.

 Load Requirements